yduman/InclusiveShop/README.md

 ## Recognized Issues

 - There were cases where the screen reader would just ignore `accessibilityLabel`.
-It would constantly start reading `accessibilityHint`
+It would constantly start reading `accessibilityHint` first.
-- Handling focus programmatically is a hard task and not really stable as it seems, since you need to call `AccessibilityInfo.setAccessibilityFocus(reactTag: number)` multiple times in order to work reliably.
+- Handling focus programmatically is a hard task and not really stable as it seems.
+You need to call `setAccessibilityFocus` multiple times to force the focus.
 Read [this issue](https://github.com/facebook/react-native/issues/30097) for further information.
-- Usually, you have a11y APIs that collections.
+- Usually you have a11y APIs that support collections.
 There are currently open issues for that [[1]](https://github.com/facebook/react-native/issues/30977) [[2]](https://github.com/facebook/react-native/issues/30972).
-You can kind of realize this in a hacky way with passing down the collection size and index of the elements via props an make it announcable via `accessibilityLabel` and `accessibilityHint`.
+You can kind of realize this in a hacky way by passing down the collection size and index of elements via props an make it announcable via `accessibilityLabel` and `accessibilityHint`.
 - [Not all standard roles and traits are supported](https://github.com/facebook/react-native/issues/30839)
 - [RN is currently missing an API for accessibility order, which hurts UX](https://github.com/facebook/react-native/issues/30888)
-- Modal a11y was weird, so I had to come up with different UI design in order to keep up good UX.
+- Modal a11y was weird, so I had to come up with different UI designs in order to prevent negative UX.
 May be related to [this issue](https://github.com/facebook/react-native/issues/30860).